tomdowad/weaver/README.md

 # weaver
-A collection of circuit boards in support of reusable modular electronics
+A collection of circuit boards and methods in support of reusable modular electronics